derniercri/react-native-gigya2-webview/docs/Getting-Started.md

 Here's how to get started quickly with the React Native WebView.

-## 1. Add react-native-webview to your dependencies
+## 1. Add react-native-gigya2-webview to your dependencies

 ```
-$ yarn add react-native-webview
+$ yarn add react-native-gigya2-webview
 ```

 (or)